marolAI/seams-workshop.github.io/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+# Content Organization

+The SEAMS site content is organized into several jekyll collections:

+ - warmups (`_warmup`): mental calisthenics.
+As the name suggests, the warmup exercises for each day.  short puzzles.  code katas.  etc
+ - topics (`_topic`): brief outline of a concept + reference links

 # Editing

 To avoid blowing anything up, we're using the general following workflow: